Did you know that there is so much more to ginger than ale and gingerbread houses?

 Ginger is one of the most powerful - yet commonly used - spices in the world.
 It’s often used as a spice for main dishes or as an addition to tea and is known for its rich, spicy flavor and unique health benefits.
 It has been used for nearly 5,000 years in India and China for its medicinal properties and later became a popular commodity in Europe, starting with the Roman Empire trade.

 Just like another favorite potent spice, turmeric, ginger belongs to the rhizome family.
 This means that it is an underground stem that grows horizontally and forms roots downwards while growing leaves and sprouting stems on the top.

-It’s unbelievable that ginger has 115 different chemical components.
+It’s unbelievable that ginger may hve 115 different chemical components.
 Gingerol is the most important of them, lending its health benefits to ginger.
 The inflammation-reducing properties of this ancient spice have been examined by countless scientists and have been credited for it’s healing characteristics all around the world.

 Ginger is considered a superfood for its ability to benefit your health in so many ways.
 It may improve your digestion, reduce nausea, lower inflammation, boost your immune system, fight disease and so much more.